We discuss the statements by the Chancellor and First Minister today – quite a day for political announcements

 His main areas of focus are economic policy, social care and criminal justice in Scotland.
 Ben also co-edits the quarter Economic Commentary and has experience in business survey design and dissemination.

-Hannah is an Associate at the Fraser of Allander Institute.
-She specialises in applied social policy analysis with a focus on income, poverty, and inequality.
+Hannah is a Fellow at the Fraser of Allander Institute.
+She specialises in applied social policy analysis with a focus on social security, poverty and inequality, labour supply, and immigration.

 Knowledge Exchange Associate at the Fraser of Allander Institute

-Allison is an Associate Economist at the Fraser of Allander Institute.
-She specialises in socioeconomic inequality and labour market dynamics.
+Allison is a Fellow at the Fraser of Allander Institute.
+She specialises in health, socioeconomic inequality and labour market dynamics.

 Calum is an Associate Economist at the Fraser of Allander Institute (FAI) and a Researcher at the Centre for Inclusive Trade Policy (CITP).
 He specialises in economic modelling and trade, and holds an MSc in Economics from the University of Edinburgh.